circonus-labs/libmtev/docs-md/apireference/c.md

-This function will force the logging system into sychronous behavior, log with mtevL, and abort.
+This function will force the logging system into synchronous behavior, log with `mtevL`, and abort.

 #### mtevL